Vocabularies

 Common event roles:

-principal- Primary person in the eventsubject- Subject of the event (alias for principal)groom,bride- Marriage participantswitness- Event witnessofficiant- Ceremony officiantinformant- Person providing information
+principal- Primary person in the eventsubject- Subject of the event (preferred over 'principal')groom,bride- Marriage participantswitness- Event witnessofficiant- Ceremony officiantinformant- Person providing information

 Common relationship roles: